noahpop77/Olympus/README.md

 ## Deploy
 There is a dockerized build of the application.
 The main `Dockerfile` is used for building the GO server itself and it is triggered from the docker-compose file.
 The docker-compose file will deploy the Redis database as well as the GO matchmaking server.

-To deploy run the command:
+To deploy the matchmaking service just run the following command in the projects root directory
 ```bash
 docker-compose up
 ```